vendia/examples/features/share/smart-contracts/README.md

    aws lambda add-permission --region <your-lambda-function-region> --function-name <your-lambda-function-arn> --action lambda:GetFunctionConfiguration  --statement-id AllowVendiaGetFunctionConfiguration  --principal <smart-contract-role>
    ```

-### Create a Loan Risk Calculation Smart Contract
+### Create a Loan Portfolio Statistics Calculation Smart Contract
 You'll now use a Smart Contract to connect the Lambda function from the previous section to the **ServicerNode**.
 Think of the Smart Contract as a wrapper around the Lambda function, responsible for sending data to the Lambda function (its input) and receiving data from the Lambda function (its output).

-The Lambda function from the previous section expects an input that includes certain fields (those used to compute loan delinquency status).
-That input comes from a pre-defined GraphQL query, which will be executed against the **ServicerNode** when the Smart Contract is invoked, and from the invocation arguements sent when the Smart Contract is invoked.
+The Lambda function from the previous section expects an input that includes certain fields.
+That input comes from a pre-defined GraphQL query, which will be executed against the **ServicerNode** when the Smart Contract is invoked.
 See the `computationInputQuery` in [GqlMutations.js](src/GqlMutations.js) for an example.

-The Lamdba function from the previous section produces an output that includes the loan performance data and its computed loan delinquency status (modeled as an object).
-That output is mapped into a pre-defined GraphQL mutation, which wil lbe executed against the **ServicerNode** when the Smart Contract invocation is complete.
+The Lamdba function from the previous section produces an output that includes the loan portfolio statistics (modeled as an object).
+That output is mapped into a pre-defined GraphQL mutation, which wil lbe executed against the **ServicerNode** when the Lambda function invocation is complete.
 See the `computationOutputMutation` in [GqlMutations.js](src/GqlMutations.js) for an example.

-To create a Loan Validation Smart Contract:
+To create a Loan Portfolio Statistics Calculation Smart Contract:

 1. Open `.share.env` and assign `COMPUTATION_LAMBDA_ARN` to the computation Lambda function's ARN (the same value used in the previous section for `<your-lambda-function-arn>`)
-2. Invoke the provided npm script to create a validation smart contract on the **ServicerNode**
+2. Invoke the provided npm script to create a calculation smart contract on the **ServicerNode**
    ```
    npm run createComputationSmartContract
    ```